micronucleus/micronucleus/Readme.txt

  • v2.0b  June 6th, 2015
     This pull request documents changes leading to V2.0: https://github.com/micronucleus/micronucleus/pull/43

- • v2.1  July 26th, 2015
+ • v2.01 July 26th, 2015
     This pull request documents changes leading to V2.1: https://github.com/micronucleus/micronucleus/pull/66
-    - Fixed "unknown USB device" issue when devices with <16MHz CPU clock were connected to a USB3.0 port.
+    - Fixes "unknown USB device" issue when devices with <16MHz CPU clock were connected to a USB3.0 port.
-    - Fixed one bug that could lead to a deadlock if no USB was connected while the bootloader was active and noise was injected into the floating D+ input.
+    - Fixes one bug that could lead to a deadlock if no USB was connected while the bootloader was active and noise was injected into the floating D+ input.

 Credits
 =======

 Firmware:
- • Micronucleus V2.1             (c) 2015 Tim Bo"scke - cpldcpu@gmail.com
+ • Micronucleus V2.01            (c) 2015 Tim Bo"scke - cpldcpu@gmail.com
                                  (c) 2014 Shay Green
  • Original Micronucleus         (c) 2012 Jenna Fox
  • Based on USBaspLoader-tiny85  (c) 2012 Louis Beaudoin